450 miles of border wall by next year? In Arizona, it starts

 The ease of construction varies by place and depends on things like water, Manjarrez said, adding that just because a plot of land is flat “doesn’t mean it’s not complex.”

-He said building 450 to 500 miles (724 and 806 kilometers) of fence by the end of next year would be tough if that figure doesn’t include sections of the wall that have been built recently.
+He said building 450 to 500 miles of fence by the end of next year would be tough if that figure doesn’t include sections of the wall that have been built recently.

 “As it stands now, contractors are building pretty fast,” Manjarrez said.
 The real question is whether the government needs to build that much fencing, he said.